Adnan-Kagdi/bodega-users/README.md

-# 🛒 MERN Backend API - Auth, Products, Orders & User Profile
+# 🛒 Bodega Backend API

 This is a full-featured RESTful backend server built with **Node.js**, **Express**, and **MongoDB**.
 It supports:
 - 🔐 JWT-based User Authentication